luiz-filipe/ag-common/README.md

 # AG Common

 A framework implemented in Java that allows you to loosely describe environments, agents and tasks.
 This gives flexibility and allows different entities to be reused.
 It can easily be used to describe BDI agents for example.
+This is framework is part of final MSc Project that can be [downloaded here](http://luizfilipe.com/ag/msc-luiz-filipe.pdf).

 ## Two-minute introduction
 All you need to know to understand the following is: